-Milk Free Diet for Babies Advice for Parents and Carers
+Milk and Soya Free Diet for Babies - Advice for Parents and Carers

-Why a milk free diet?
+Why a milk and soya free diet?

-Around 3% of children develop cow's milk protein allergy (CMPA).
-In most cases a strict cow's milk free diet is needed to treat the allergy.
-This information will help you avoid cow's milk whilst making sure your child gets all the nutrition they need to grow and develop well.
+Around 3% of children develop cow's milk protein allergy.
+Some children who are allergic to cow's milk protein are also allergic to soya protein so this may need to be excluded from the diet too.
+It can take longer for children to recover, but many 'grow out' of cow's milk and soya protein allergy.
+This information will help you avoid cow's milk and soya whilst making sure your baby gets all the nutrition they need to grow and develop well.

-Which milk should be excluded?
+Which milks should be excluded?

-All cow's milk including fresh, UHT, sterilised and dried milk should be avoided.
+All cow's and soya milk including fresh, UHT, sterilised and dried milk should be avoided.
 The diet should be free of cow's milk protein (casein and whey) and milk sugar (lactose).
 Do not use other mammalian milks (from 4-legged animals such as goat, sheep, camel and buffalo) as their milk protein structure is similar to cow's milk and may still cause an allergic response.

-Replacing cow's milk
+Replacing cow's and soya milk

 Milk is an important source of nutrition for babies and children.
-If you are breastfeeding, ideally continue to do so when introducing cow's milk free solids.
-Breastfeeding Mums may need to follow a milk free diet - see 'Milk free diet for breastfeeding Mums' on the Frimley Healthier Together website: www.frimley-healthiertogether.nhs.uk If your baby is taking an infant formula, it needs to be a 'hypoallergenic' milk free formula, or if over the age of 1, they can drink Alpro Growing Up Oat or Soya drink, Oatly Oat Drink Barista Edition or the Oatly Oat Drink Whole.
+If you are breastfeeding, ideally continue to do so when introducing cow's milk and soya free solids.
+Breastfeeding Mums may need to follow a milk free diet, see 'Milk free diet for breastfeeding Mums' on the Frimley Healthier Together website: www.frimley-healthiertogether.nhs.uk If your baby is taking an infant formula, it needs to be a 'hypoallergenic' milk free formula, unless over the age of 1 in which case they can drink Alpro Growing Up Oat drink, Oatly Oat Drink Barista Edition or Oatly Oat Drink Whole.